 The transcribed product appears in Figure 3.

-, which does not employ a system stack and which therefore
+The trick to implementing top-down recursion in FORTRAN, which does not employ a system stack and which therefore

 does not permit self-referencing code modules, is to set up an explicit collection of parallel stacks so that all of the